james-tate/Arduino-TPI-Programmer/README.md

 "# TPI_Programmer"

+Project is based on http://junkplusarduino.blogspot.jp/p/attiny10-resources.html.
+I tried to find a way to contact them for my updates, but could not find their contact info.

 TPI programmer for ATtiny4/5/9/10/20/40

-Make the connections as shown below.
+Make the connections as shown here http://junkplusarduino.blogspot.jp/p/attiny10-resources.html.

 To use:
 ***** Buad rate must be set to 9600 ****